-Any member of staff who is travelling to an offsite or remote location within the school grounds should download 'what 3 words' (a navigation app for smart phones) onto their phones prior to the trip.
+Any member of staff who is travelling to an offsite or remote location within the School grounds should download 'what 3 words' (a navigation app for smartphones) onto their phones prior to the trip.
 This will ensure a detailed location can be given to emergency response teams in the event of an accident or given to other staff if the trip leader is lost or in danger.

-- □ Clearly state the emergency response you require, ambulance/fire - □ state the location - 1 state telephone number - state what time it happened - state the current state of the casualty are they alert, breathing, responsive, bleeding, having an anaphylactic episode.
-Also, the name and age of the patient if known - □ Give instructions on access points for ambulance arrival.
+- Clearly state the emergency response you require, ambulance/fire - State the location - · State telephone number - State what time it happened - State the current state of the casualty are they alert, breathing, responsive, bleeding, having an anaphylactic episode.
+Also, the name and age of the patient if known - Give instructions on access points for ambulance arrival.
 Details of ambulance access points can be found in Appendix B